 Queen's University is situated on traditional Anishinaabe and Haudenosaunee Territory.

-The Faculty of Arts and Science recommends that certain prose be communicated to students, particularly in course syllabi.
+The Faculty of Arts and Science recommends or requires that certain prose be communicated to students, particularly in course syllabi.
 Since the wording is standard, we've collected it all in one place.
-Some instructors might choose to reference this material instead of incorporating it directly in their syllabus; it is every bit a part of the syllabus as anything listed directly.
-Instructors may choose to reference this page while providing their own prose for some sections of it; their wording for those individual sections supersedes this page.
+Some instructors may choose to reference this material instead of incorporating it directly in their syllabus; it is every bit a part of the syllabus as anything listed directly.

 Queen's University is committed to achieving full accessibility for persons with disabilities.
 Part of this commitment includes arranging academic accommodations for students with disabilities to ensure they have an equitable opportunity to participate in all of their academic activities.
 The Senate Policy for Accommodations for Students with Disabilities was approved at Senate in November 2016.
 If you are a student with a disability and think you may need accommodations, you are strongly encouraged to contact Queen's Student Accessibility Services (QSAS) and register as early as possible.
 For more information, including important deadlines, please visit the QSAS website.